 What is anterior crossbite?

 Anterior crossbite is when your upper front teeth sit behind your lower front teeth, caused by force from the palate.
 It is also known as an underbite.
-Anterior crossbite correction can involve braces and jaw surgery and anterior crossbite treatment in children is the same as for adults.
+Correction can involve braces and jaw surgery.
+Anterior crossbite treatment in children is the same as for adults.